 P237L2

-A recipient STA reassembles an MSDU comprised of one or more MSDU segments according to the Start of MSDUn, End of MSDUn, MSDU Sequence Number, MPDU Sequence Number indications and the Sequence Number subfield as described in 10.25.7.6.2.
-The recipient STA shall reassemble the MSDU with the MAC header of the first MSDU segment contained in the MPDU assigned with Start of MSDUn subfield equal to one and release shall remove the MAC header field from all the received MPDUs assigned with Start of MSDUn subfield equal to zero.
+A recipient STA reassembles an MSDU comprised of one or more MSDU segments according to the Start of MSDUn, End of MSDUn, MSDU Sequence Number, MPDU Sequence Number indications of the MPDU the segment is contained as described in 10.25.7.6.2.
+The recipient MAC shall reassemble the MSDU by concatenating MSDU fragments contained in decrypted frame body of the MPDUs with equal MSDU sequence numbers starting from MPDU with Start of MSDUn subfield equal to one and ending with MPDU End of MSDUn subfield equal to one in increasing order of MPDU SN.
+The MA-UNITDATA.indication is used by the recipient MAC to release the reassembled MSDU at MAC SAP.